All Products

 COMMENT 'comment'

--- Define partitions.
+-- Define partitions

 PARTITION BY (col DATATYPE COMMENT 'comment' WITH ('key'='value',...), ...)

--- Define other attributes.
+-- Define properties

 WITH ('key'='value', 'key1'='value1', ...)